-- Undertake a review of the effectiveness of current engagement (e.g. letter box drop) approaches to working with residents regarding new street tree plantings.
-This will involve input from across Council to ensure the approach aligns with best practice from a communications and engagement perspective. - Develop a pilot project to explore new models of direct engagement with residents.
+- Undertake a review of current engagement (e.g. letter box drop) approaches to working with residents regarding new street tree plantings.
+This will involve input from across Council to ensure the approach aligns with best practice from a communications and engagement perspective. - Develop and implement a pilot project to explore new models of direct engagement with residents.
 This will aim to provide residents with greater opportunities to be involved with tree selection in their street and build on learnings from past engagement approaches.
-The approach will re-enforce the direction of the Street Tree Master Plan, especially in relation to priority streets and species selection. - Explore innovative options for engaging residents and key stakeholders about the benefits of trees in streets and parks.
-This can include communication tools such as novelty tree tags that identify the benefits of trees or further supporting the involvement of community volunteers in tree planting and data collection. - Use engagement processes to better inform residents about how tree management risks are being addressed.
-Council actively manages tree risks through tree removal and improved selection of new trees for plantings in streets and parks.
-To ensure that residents and key stakeholders understands how Council actively manages these issues, further outreach and engagement opportunities will be identified. - Where possible, align with other neighbouring Councils to enhance the local urban forest within metropolitan Sydney.

-When other strategies developed by City of Canada Council are being reviewed, explore options to align their priorities and actions with this Strategy to ensure integration and consistency across Council.
+The approach will re-enforce the direction of the Street Tree Master Plan, especially in relation to priority streets and species selection. - When other strategies developed by City of Canada Council are being reviewed, explore options to align their priorities and actions with this Strategy to ensure integration and consistency across Council.
 This is especially important given the impact of other strategy areas on the urban forest such as in relation to population growth, housing, development and transport.